 With many countries and major cities taking steps to cut down single-use plastic, it’s time to start thinking about how you can start to make a small yet significant change to your everyday routine.

-With so many alternatives nowadays, making plastic free swaps is super simple.
-Here’s 13 you can make in your life right now!
+With plastic-free alternatives on the rise, making plastic free swaps is super simple.
+Here’s 13 for right now!

 In the UK, we use 38.5 million plastic bottles every day, only half of which make it to recycling!
 And even then, only 7% of recycled plastic bottles collected are turned into new bottles.
 All the rest end up in landfill or in our oceans, where they leach chemicals and harm wildlife.